Why are swimming pools and spas inspected in Iowa?

 Who inspects pools and spas in my community?

 Swimming pools and spas in Iowa are inspected annually by a local designated inspection agency.
 Inspection records are maintained for a period of three years by this agency.
-The designated inspection agency for your county can be found here.

 How do I file a Complaint?